-- I. The staff recommends that the Fish and Wildlife Committee approve the Chief Joseph Dam Hatchery Program Step 1 Master Plan.
+- I. It is recommended that the Chief Joseph Dam Hatchery Program Step 1 Master Plan be approved.
 The Program, including the spring Chinook component and the two research studies, is approved to proceed to implement Step 2 planning and preliminary design in Fiscal Year 2005.
-As part of this recommendation the staff recommends an additional \$349,000 in capital funds be provided to the project's Fiscal Year 2005 budget to proceed with Step 2 activities and to initiate the two research studies. - II.
-It is recommended that the Fish and Wildlife Committee call for additional information to be developed that fully addresses the issues raised by the independent peer review for consideration during the step 2 review.
+As part of this recommendation an additional \$349,000 in capital funds be provided to the project's Fiscal Year 2005 budget to proceed with Step 2 activities and to initiate the two research studies. - II.
+It is recommended that as part of the Step 2 review submittal detailed information be provided regarding the currently estimated costs, including a value engineering review.
+The information should also provide detail of any cost share opportunities identified with the Bureau of Reclamation and Public Utility District's, and irrigation districts. - III.
+It is recommended that additional information to be developed and submitted as part of the Step 2 submittal that fully address the issues raised by the independent peer review for consideration during the Step 2 review.